xaviercyt/video-style-transfer-diff/README.md

 # video-style-transfer-diff
+Put this project into Google Drive first.
-The InSTvideo.jpynb can run on colab.
-Follow the code will help you done the flow.
+The InSTvideo.jpynb can run on Colab.
+Follow the code will help you do the flow.